It all comes from the same tree: hard maple, rock maple, sugar maple, brown maple, white maple. The acer saccharum to be most specific.

 Try Hard Maple Today

 Tags: hardwoodThis entry was posted on Wednesday, December 9th, 2009 at 1:01 pm and is filed under Tips and Tricks, Wood Conversations.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Both comments and pings are currently closed.
+You can leave a response, or trackback from your own site.